12 Weeks Ago

 What Date Was 12 Weeks Ago?

-12 weeks ago from today, Wednesday, May 13, 2026, was Wednesday, February 18, 2026.
+12 weeks ago from today, Wednesday, July 8, 2026, was Wednesday, April 15, 2026.
 That covers exactly 84 days, of which 60 were weekdays (Monday–Friday) and 24 were weekend days.
-Today is in spring while the target date February 18, 2026 was in winter — this lookback crosses at least one season boundary.
+Today is in summer while the target date April 15, 2026 was in spring — this lookback crosses at least one season boundary.

 Twelve weeks back from today — 84 days — is the canonical "one quarter" lookback in business and personal planning.
 It covers one full fiscal quarter, the standard length of one US college academic term, and the duration of a "12-week year" goal-setting sprint.
 Twelve weeks ago is also the start of the second trimester for current pregnancy week 24.